bitjudo/bitjudo.github.io/source/_posts/2014-03-13-building-efficient-dockerfiles-node-dot-js.markdown

 <!-- more -->

-There was a time when each whenever I'd make a slight modification to ap application I'd spend time waiting for docker containers to rebuild, usually waiting for the modules to be reinstalled.
+There was a time that whenever I'd make a slight modification to an application I'd spend time waiting for docker containers to rebuild.
+Usually I waiting for the modules to be reinstalled.
 I spent more time waiting for the dependencies to build than actually fixing the problem.
 I hope this article helps others get out of that cycle...

 {% pullquote %}